-have packed has for my trip

-my have packed bag for my trip.
+I my have packed bag for my trip.

-our we have a big dog at home.
+(our we have a big dog at home.

-you your Do have book with you?
+2 you your Do have book with you?

-his he has book but not his pen.
+I his he has book but not his pen.

-she her has left book at home.
+5 she her has left book at home.

-it its hurt paw when it fell.
+i it its hurt paw when it fell.

-mine my This is book.
+1 mine my This isbook.
 The book is

-their theirs They took car to the garage.
+1 their theirs They took car to the garage.
 That bike is also

-Ś Let's write Do you remember the difference between its and it's?
+Le t's write Do you remember the difference between its and it's?
 Fill in its or it's to complete these sentences.

-important to save water.
+i mportant to save water.

-The ca at licked paws.
+The cat l licked paws.

-going to b e cold tonight.
+e cold tonight.

-The b ird flew to nest to feed chicks.
+nest to feed chicks.

-not nice to o be caught in a storm.
+be caught in a storm.

-l am g going to wor k in the garden while still light.
+i am goi ng to wor k in the garden while still light.

-Ś Let's write Now see if you can fill in the correct words in the sentences below.
+Le et's write Now see if you can fill in the correct words in the sentences below.
 Use the words in the box to help you.

 by to outside down outside under

-Ben g oes to schoc bl bus.
+Ben goe s to schoo I bus.

 We go ool from Monday Friday.

-th a ball you must play and not in the house.
+When yo ou play wit th a ball you must play and not in the house.

-She sa d read her book the tree.
+She sat and d read her book the tree.

-one se

-92 X
+32 $\overline{\mathbf{A}}$